 All full-time, salaried permanent employees of VRS participating employers are automatically covered under VRS, SPORS, VaLORS or JRS with the following exceptions: (1) certain full-time faculty and administrative staff of public colleges and universities; and (2) eligible classified employees of the two state teaching hospitals.
-These employees have the option to elect not to participate in the systems.
+These employees have the option to elect not to participate in the Virginia Retirement System.
 Benefit provisions and all other requirements are established by Title 51.1 of the Code of Virginia, as amended.

 Benefits vest for all plans after five years of service.
 Vested VRS members are eligible for an unreduced retirement benefit at age 65 with at least five years of service credit or age 50 with at least 30 years of service credit as elected by the employer.
-Vested SPORS members, VaLORS members that have elected enhanced benefits are eligible for an unreduced benefit at age 50 with at least five years of hazardous duty service credit or age 50 with at least 25 years of total service credit.
+Vested SPORS and VaLORS members are eligible for an unreduced benefit at age 50 with at least five years of hazardous duty service credit or age 50 with at least 25 years of total service credit.

 Annual retirement benefits are payable monthly for life in an amount equal to 1.7 percent of eligible members' average final compensation (AFC) for each year of service credit.
 AFC is the average of the member's 36 consecutive months of highest creditable compensation.
-The benefit for members of SPORS and VRS-covered sheriffs is calculated using a 1.85 percent multiplier.
-Members of SPORS receiving enhanced benefits also are eligible for a hazardous duty supplement, paid monthly, until they reach full Social Security retirement age.
+The benefit for members of SPORS is calculated using a 1.85 percent multiplier.
+Members of SPORS also are eligible for a hazardous duty supplement, paid monthly, until they reach full Social Security retirement age.

 Members of VaLORS hired before July 1, 2001, were allowed to make a one-time election to increase the multiplier from 1.7 to 2.0 percent instead of receiving a monthly hazardous duty supplement.
 VaLORS members who elected to retain the 1.7 percent multiplier are eligible for the supplement until age 65.
-Members of VaLORS hired after June 20, 2001, have their benefit computed using the two percent multiplier and are not eligible for the supplement.
+Members of VaLORS hired after June 20, 2001, have their benefit computed using the 2.0 percent multiplier and are not eligible for the supplement.

 Members of JRS receive weighted years of service credit for each year of actual service under JRS.
 VRS, SPORS, VaLORS, and JRS also provide death and disability benefits.
-Cost-of-living increases, based on changes in the consumer price index and limited to five percent per year, are granted in the second year of retirement and in every year thereafter.
+Cost-of-living increases, based on changes in the Consumer Price Index and limited to 5.0 percent per year, are granted in the second year of retirement and in every year thereafter.